-Huge crowds join People’s Assembly March calling for General Election now
+Huge crowds join People’s Assembly march calling for general election now

 The “Britain is Broken” march on parliament was led by trade unions and community organisations, with speakers including Mick Lynch and Jeremy Corbyn.
 They were joined by climate protesters carrying Extinction Rebellion flags.

-Organisers from the People’s Assembly campaign group said they wanted to “shut down London” to force ministers to listen to calls a national poll, fairer pay settlements new cost of living support measures and more.
+Organisers from the People’s Assembly campaign group said they wanted to “shut down London” to force ministers to listen to calls for a national poll, fairer pay settlements, new cost of living support measures and more.

 “The government is in a deep crisis and the third prime minister in a matter of months has been decided by a tiny elite.
-We want to make this the biggest demonstration possible to force them to a general election and in solidarity with every striking worker,” said Ramona McCartney, the national organiser for the People’s Assembly.

-“We want working-class people to join us on this day to demonstrate how angry and determined we are, and fight the new wave of austerity the government is forcing on us.”
+We want working-class people to join us on this day to demonstrate how angry and determined we are, and fight the new wave of austerity the government is forcing on us,” said Ramona McCartney, the national organiser for the People’s Assembly.

-More than 465,000 people have signed a petition set up by The Independent arguing it is time for voters to decide who should govern the country as part of our Election Now campaign.
+More than 465,000 people have signed a petition set up by The Independent arguing that it is time for voters to decide who should govern the country as part of our Election Now campaign.

-Speakers at Saturday’s protest include Mr Lynch, secretary general of the Rail, Maritime and Transport Workers Union, former Labour leader Mr Corbyn, his former shadow chancellor John McDonnell and former Labour MP Laura Pidcock.
+Speakers at Saturday’s protest included Mr Lynch, secretary general of the Rail, Maritime and Transport Workers Union, former Labour leader Mr Corbyn, his former shadow chancellor John McDonnell and Laura Pidcock, national secretary of the People’s Assembly and former Labour MP.

+Mr Corbyn, warning against a return to austerity, told a crowd in Trafalgar Square: “We now have a new prime minister and a new chancellor.
+I don’t have high hopes for this Budget coming up.”

+Ms Pidcock said: “This Tory government is now totally unaccountable, but outrage is not enough.

+“We want to get rid of Rishi Sunak, we want more funding for the NHS, we want that to stop being privatised.

+“We want the Tories out – it’s the only way to get change.”

-A poll for The Independent this week found almost two-thirds (61 per cent) of voters want an early election.
-Focus groups have also seen a surge in desire for a fresh national vote from both Tory and Labour voters in recent weeks.
+A poll for The Independent this week found that almost two thirds (61 per cent) of voters want an early election.
+Focus groups have also seen a surge in the desire for a fresh national vote from both Tory and Labour voters in recent weeks.

 Ed Dorrell, a director at the Public First research and strategy group, said the demand for an election had come up “a lot more” in its recent focus groups.
 “There’s a general sense that the Tory government has run out of steam, a general sense that we need to start again,” he said.

-Both Labour and Liberal Democrats have stepped up general election planning since Liz Truss was forced to resign, according to party sources.
+Both Labour and the Liberal Democrats have stepped up general election planning since Liz Truss was forced to resign, according to party sources.

 More than 500 people have signed up to lobby MPs on the need for a vote at meetings in parliament on Wednesday afternoon, ahead of a TUC-led “general election now” rally.
 Hundreds more are expected to join a People Assembly’s march for an election on 5 November.